jackfood/Half-CodeInterpreter_gpt4free_embedded/README.md

    - pip install -U g4f

-2. Clone or download this repository and put it in your Python directory.
+2. Clone or download this repository and put it in the same g4f Python directory.

 3. Run the following command: